threefoldtech/tf_gateway/README.md

 So all 4 need to be running on a node, with some ip/tcp ports properly opened up to handle traffic.

+#### notes after installations

+your system might be running resolved and using port 53, needed to be freed for coredns, also the 6379 port of redis will be used as soon as the default redis unit starts
+- stop and disable redis unit `systemctl stop redis`
+- stop and disable systemd-resolved unit `systemctl stop systemd-resolved`

 Hence: